The impact of extragalactic foregrounds on internal delensing of CMB B-mode polarization: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Noah Sailer and Toshiya Namikawa for useful discussions regarding foreground removal; Emmanuel Schaan for advice on matched-filtering techniques; Marius Millea for useful comments on the masking process and for feedback on an earlier draft; Noah Weaverdyck for insights about LSS residuals in galaxy weights; Anthony Challinor for kindly providing comments on a draft and thoughts on the modeling approach; and Blake Sherwin for discussions at an early stage on how to best isolate the delensing biases.
+We wish to thank Noah Sailer and Toshiya Namikawa for useful discussions regarding foreground removal; Emmanuel Schaan for advice on matched-filtering techniques; Marius Millea for useful comments on the masking process and for feedback on an earlier draft; Noah Weaverdyck for insights about LSS residuals in galaxy weights; Anthony Challinor for kindly providing comments on a draft and thoughts on the modeling approach; Alex van Engelen for feedback on a draft; and Blake Sherwin for discussions at an early stage on how to best isolate the delensing biases.
 We are also grateful to George Stein, Giuseppe Puglisi and Zack Li for assistance with the Websky simulations.

 In producing this work, we have made use of \texttt{numpy}~\cite{ref:numpy}, \texttt{scipy}~\cite{ref:scipy}, \texttt{matplotlib}~\cite{ref:matplotlib}, \texttt{pixell}\footnote{\url{https://github.com/simonsobs/pixell}}, \texttt{symlens}, \texttt{HEALPix}/\texttt{healpy}~\cite{Gorski:2004by, ref:healpy_paper} and \texttt{BasicILC}; we are grateful to their developers --- especially Mat Madhavacheril, Andrea Zonca and Emmanuel Schaan --- for making their code and tutorials available.